-I am a big fan of Marcus Lemonis, otherwise known as “The Prophet” or “The Fixer”.
+If you ever watch Marcus Lemonis, otherwise known as “The Prophet” or “The Fixer” on TV.
 He is always saying that the most important things in business are “people, process, and product”.
-Let’s think about the ‘people’ part of the photography business a little.
+Let’s think about the ‘people’ part of the photography business for a minute.

 Photo editors are bombarded by talented photographers trying to promote themselves and get work.
 While a lot of the time photographers are hired based on personal recommendations made by the editor’s colleagues, it’s not always the case.
-Editors do notice portfolios that demonstrate a unique (but not too unique) style with proof that the photographer has some experience with the subject matter needed.
+Editors do notice portfolios that demonstrate a unique style with proof that the photographer has some experience with the subject matter needed.

 Don’t think that the personal part only applies to photographers who work with editors and clients.
 You are mistaken if you think for a second that if you’re a fine art photographer or just want to sell your prints at art fairs, you won’t need too many social skills.
 The fact is that you are your brand, and you are your own sales and marketing staff.
 Building relationships—with your customers online, on the street, or in the gallery—will be a cornerstone of your success.